-In September 2012, we entered into a strategic collaboration agreement with United Therapeutics under which we granted United Therapeutics an exclusive, worldwide, royalty-bearing license to research, develop, make and commercialize products based on the TransCon technology and prostacyclin analogs, for the treatment, amelioration and prevention of pulmonary hypertension in humans.
+In September 2012, we entered into a collaboration agreement with United Therapeutics under which we granted United Therapeutics an exclusive, worldwide, royalty-bearing license to research, develop, make and commercialize products based on the TransCon technology and prostacyclin analogs, for the treatment, amelioration and prevention of pulmonary hypertension in humans.
 As consideration, we received a non-refundable, up-front technology license fee of \$15 million (€11.7 million).
 In July 2013, the agreement was amended to include within the scope of this exclusive license products based on the TransCon technology and beraprost, another prostacyclin analog, for the same applications.
-In May 2014, United Therapeutics filed an IND for TransCon Treprostinil, which was subsequently accepted by the FDA in June 2014.
-On June 30, 2014, we received a notice from United Therapeutics informing us of its intent to terminate the collaboration agreement for convenience, and we are in the process of negotiating the transition of the program back to us.
+On June 30, 2014, we received a notice from United Therapeutics informing us of its intent to terminate the collaboration agreement for convenience.
+In October 2014, we and United Therapeutics terminated the collaboration agreement, mutually released each other from claims and United Therapeutics transferred the TransCon Treprostinil program, including the IND, to us.